abstractacres/abstractacres.github.io/about.md

 ---

 Hello!
+Welcome!
 My name is Christian.
-I also go by Titi.
-Welcome!
-This is a blog for engineers of ethical agricultural technology.
+I am patio gardener and student of engineering.
+This blog is for anyone interested in agricultural technology.